• Skip to primary navigation

 Instructions

-2. Cook the chicken in the upper and lower shelves of the oven for 50 minutes.
-Switch the position of the pans and flip wings over, so they brown on the other side.
-Cook for another 35-45 minutes – checking often to prevent burning – until the wings are dark and the sauce is thick.
-Remove trays from oven.
+3. Cook the chicken in the upper and lower shelves of the oven for 50 minutes.
+Switch the position of the pans and flip wings over.
+Cook for another 30-45 minutes, checking often to prevent burning, until the wings are darkened and the sauce is thick and sticky.
 Mound wings onto a platter and sprinkle with scallions.
 Sliced, lightly salted cucumbers make a good accompaniment.
 Enjoy!

-Filed Under: All Recipes, Appetizers, Asia, Chicken, Entertaining, Out of This World Tagged With: dairy-free, Game Day Recipes
+Filed Under: All Recipes, Appetizers, Asia, Chicken, Entertaining Tagged With: dairy-free, Game Day Recipes

 Reader Interactions